 Hathaway Residential Treatment Planning:

 Residential Treatment planning occurs within the first seven days of admission to this level of care.
-The plan is then reviewed and revised with the patient again within every seven days during individual sessions.
+Then we review and revise the plan with the patient again every seven days during individual sessions.
 The Clinical Director assesses each developed treatment plan and approves or requires adjustment.
-The Clinical Director may make suggestions to the patient’s clinician and work closely with the patient should the treatment plan need revisiting
+The Clinical Director may make suggestions to the patient’s clinician.
+In addition, he works closely with the patient should the treatment plan need revisiting.

-During initial assessments, particularly during a biopsychosocial assessment and individual sessions, areas of the patient’s life affected by substance use are identified.
+During initial assessments, particularly during a biopsychosocial assessment and individual sessions, The Clinical Director identifies areas of the patient’s life affected by substance use.
 These identified areas lay the foundation for the next level of care and engagement in treatment.
 The areas affected break down by ASAM’s six dimensions and are the foundation of a healthy treatment plan.

-As the counselor and patient explore the areas of life that are affected by the disease, the severity of each dimension is also identified.
+As the counselor and patient explore the areas of life affected by the disease, they also identify the severity of each dimension.
 This allows the patient and clinician to work out what goals to set first, second, and so forth and then break each one down into smaller, timebound steps.
-For example, should the patient have mental health issues, those would be one of the first goals to address so that the patient is stabilized, can participate fully and experience an expeditious and then, long-term improved quality of life.
-Steps might include being seen by a psychiatrist, obtaining prescribed medications and taking those medications as prescribed, engaging in therapy with a qualified therapist and participation in ongoing individual sessions and assessment.
+For example, should the patient have mental health issues, those would be one of the first goals to address.
+So that the patient stabilizes, can participate fully, and experience an expeditious and then long-term improved quality of life.
+Steps might include being seen by a psychiatrist, obtaining prescribed medications, and taking those medications as prescribed.
+Engaging in therapy with a qualified therapist, and participating in ongoing individual sessions and assessments.